 I’m going to break down some of the potty training techniques, that I have started to use with my daughter.

-1. I have introduced my daughter with the potty after she was 18 months and, she has given me the first signals about it.
+1. I have introduced my daughter to the potty after she was 18 months and, she has given me the first signals about it.

 2. I help her learn about it.
 We watch together, baby potty training videos and songs to show her how other kids are doing in this process.